-- We strongly encourage you to use the class newsgroup (su.class.cs255) as your first line of defense for the programming projects.
-TAs will be monitoring the newsgroup daily and, who knows, maybe someone else has already answered your question. - You can also email the staff at cs255ta@cs.stanford.edu
+- We strongly encourage you to use Coursera as your first line of defense for the programming projects.
+TAs will be monitoring it daily and, who knows, maybe someone else has already answered your question. - You can also email the staff at cs255ta@cs.stanford.edu